Data Science Lab

 • Idle Shutdown: It allows the users to specify the idle time limit after which the notebook session will get disconnected, and the project will be deactivated.
 To use the notebook again, the project should be activated.
 The supported Idle Shutdown options are 30m, 1h, and 2h.

-• External Libraries: Mention the names of external libraries (if a specific version is required then mention the library name with the version number) that must be installed in your DSL project /notebook.
+• External Libraries: Mention the names of external libraries (mention the library name with the version number if a specific version is required) that must be installed in your DSL project /notebook.
 The names of the external libraries should be separated only by commas (without space) for this field.
 This is an optional field.

 • After you fill in the mandatory fields the following modifiable fields appear with pre-selected values: